Tilotiti/SnakePHP-Translator/README.md

 How To create a lang package ?
 =================================

-A langage package is a folder in your LANG EdenPHP directory :
+A langage package is a folder in your LANG SnakePHP directory :

 For adding a german package